 For entities based in Europe, the local solvency capital regime is the Solvency II basis.
-At December 31, 2019 and December 31, 2018, all European regulated entities met the capital and solvency requirements as prescribed under Solvency II.
+At December 31, 2020 and December 31, 2019, all European regulated entities met the capital and solvency requirements as prescribed under Solvency II.

 Other foreign operations and foreign subsidiaries of the Company are required to comply with local capital or solvency requirements in their respective jurisdictions.
-At December 31, 2019 and December 31, 2018, the Company maintained capital levels above the minimum local regulatory requirements in each of its other foreign operations.
+At December 31, 2020 and December 31, 2019, the Company maintained capital levels above the minimum local regulatory requirements in each of its foreign operations.

-23. Share-Based Payments
+22. Share-Based Payments

-(a) Lifeco has a stock option plan (the Plan) pursuant to which options to subscribe for common shares of Lifeco may be granted to certain officers and employees of Great-West Life and its affiliates.
+(a) Lifeco has a stock option plan (the Plan) pursuant to which options to subscribe for common shares of Lifeco may be granted to certain officers and employees of Canada Life and its affiliates.
 Lifeco's Human Resources Committee (the Committee) administers the Plan and, subject to the specific provisions of the Plan, fixes the terms and conditions upon which options are granted.
 The exercise price of each option granted under the Plan is fixed by the Committee, but cannot under any circumstances be less than the weighted average trading price per Lifeco common share on the Toronto Stock Exchange for the five trading days preceding the date of the grant.
-Beginning in 2019, new option grants will vest over a period of four years, and have a maximum exercise period of ten years.
-Prior to 2019, options generally vested over a period of five years, and had a maximum exercise period of ten years.
+Options granted prior to January 1, 2019 vest over a period of five years.
+Options granted on or after January 1, 2019 vest 50% three years after the grant date and 50% four years after the grant date.
+Options have a maximum exercise period of ten years from the grant date.
 Termination of employment may, in certain circumstances, result in forfeiture of the options, unless otherwise determined by the Committee.
-The maximum number of Lifeco common shares that may be issued under the Plan is currently 65,000,000.
+In 2020, the maximum number of Lifeco common shares issuable under the Plan was 65,000,000.

-During 2019, 2,032,900 options were granted (1,653,900 during 2018).
-The weighted average fair value of options granted during 2019 was \$2.79 per option (\$1.17 in 2018).
-The fair value of each option was estimated using the Black-Scholes option-pricing model with the following weighted average assumptions used for those options granted in 2019: dividend yield 5.45% (4.55% in 2018), expected volatility 18.29% (8.68% in 2018), risk-free interest rate 1.88% (2.10% in 2018), and expected life of eight years (eight in 2018).
+During 2020, 1,932,200 options were granted (2,032,900 during 2019).
+The weighted average fair value of options granted during 2020 was \$1.86 per option (\$2.79 in 2019).
+The fair value of each option was estimated using the Black-Scholes option-pricing model with the following weighted average assumptions used for those options granted in 2020: dividend yield 5.44% (5.45% in 2019), expected volatility 15.75% (18.29% in 2019), risk-free interest rate 1.10% (1.88% in 2019), and expected life of eight years (eight in 2019).